XxCelosiaxX/OpenGL/README.md

 # OpenGL
-All my open GL and Graphic Projects created in C++
+All my open GL and Graphic Projects created in C++ / Java

 See individual folder for more detail: